 Attendance is compulsory every Monday for assembly or a form meeting.
 On the other days of the week, form tutors will schedule appointments for academic mentoring.
-On the days where students do not have an appointment, they do not need to be in school.
+On the days where students do not have an appointment, they do not need to be in school unless otherwise directed.